 model = Sequential() model.add(embedding_layer) model.add(Conv1D(filters=32, kernel_size=3, padding='same', activation='relu')) model.add(Conv1D(filters=64, kernel_size=3, padding='same', activation='relu')) model.add(MaxPooling1D(pool_size=2)) model.add(Dropout(0.2)) model.add(Conv1D(filters=128, kernel_size=3, padding='same', activation='relu')) model.add(MaxPooling1D(pool_size=2)) model.add(Dropout(0.2)) model.add(Flatten()) model.add(Dense(250, activation='relu')) model.add(Dense(1, activation='sigmoid')) model.compile(loss='binary_crossentropy', optimizer='adam', metrics=['accuracy'])

 The architecture is similar to the previous solution.
-The main difference is that we introduce some additional layers with convolutions.
+The main difference is that we introduced some additional layers with convolutions.

-When I apply this network to the Amazon reviews corpus the achieved results are near 90% of accuracy.
-These results are good and I consider acceptable.
+When I apply this network to the Amazon reviews corpus, the achieved results are about 90% accurate.
+These results are good, and I consider them acceptable.

 In this article, I have shown that the use of word embeddings to solve NLP problems is a good approach.
 Word embeddings have properties that we can use to our benefit.
 The property of maintaining the semantic relations between words is very important.

 Also, they let us omit the feature extraction phase.
-This point is very important because in some NLP problems the required features are not trivial and the feature extraction requires a lot of time of researching and testing.
+This point is very important because in some NLP problems, the required features are not trivial and the feature extraction requires a lot of research and testing.

-Another advantage that word embedding has is that allows us to use neural networks in NLP tasks.
+Another advantage that word embeddings have is that they allow us to use neural networks in NLP tasks.
 Without word embeddings, using neural networks for NLP is not possible because we would need to extract more than 100 features.

-For future work, we could use different word embedding models to obtain better results.
-For example, we could create a vector model from a review corpus instead of a news corpus.
-Using a "Sentiment Word Embedding" should be more accurate than a generic word embedding.
+In a future problem, we could use different word embedding models to obtain better results.
+For example, we could create a vector model from a review corpus instead of a news corpus because using a sentiment word embedding should be more accurate than a generic word embedding.